rafbcampos/fluent-gen-ts/docs/guide/getting-started.md

 # Getting Started

-This guide will help you get started with fluent-gen, a TypeScript type extraction system that generates fluent builders for any interface, type alias, or type literal.
+This guide will help you get started with fluent-gen-ts, a TypeScript type extraction system that generates fluent builders for any interface, type alias, or type literal.